wwarthen/FAT/ReadMe.txt

    implemented by FatFS.
 See FatFS documentation.

 BUILD NOTES:
+ - Source is maintained on GitHub at https://github.com/wwarthen/FAT

  - Application is based on FatFS.
 FatFS source is included.

  - SDCC compiler is required to build (v3.9.0 known working).